Harry Potter and the Prisoner of Azkaban (film): Box office

 Harry Potter and the Prisoner of Azkaban held its New York premiere at Radio City Music Hall on 23 May 2004, followed by its London premiere at Leicester Square on 30 May 2004.
 The film then opened in the United Kingdom on 31 May 2004, and on 4 June 2004 in the United States.
 It was the first film in the series to be released in both conventional and IMAX theatres.
 Upon release, the film broke the record for a biggest single day in the United Kingdom's box office history making £5.3 million on a Monday.
 It went on to break records both with and without previews, making £23.9 million including previews and £9.3 million excluding them.
 The Prisoner of Azkaban had the highest-opening weekend at the UK's box office, until Spectre beat the record in 2015.
 It went on to make a total of £45.6 million in the UK.
-The film made $93.7 million during its opening weekend in the United States and Canada at 3,855theatres, achieving, at the time, the third-biggest-opening weekend of all time.
+The film made $93.7 million during its opening weekend in the United States and Canada playing on 8,900 screens at 3,855 theaters, achieving, at the time, the third-biggest-opening weekend of all time.
 This opening also broke Hulk's record ($62.1 million) for the highest-opening weekend for a film released in June.
 The Prisoner of Azkaban held this record for five years until Transformers: Revenge of the Fallen topped it in 2009 with $109 million.
 Additionally, it surpassed The Matrix Reloaded for having the largest opening weekend for a Warner Bros. film.
 The film was also No. 1 at the North American box office for two consecutive weekends.